Lawyer article 96 of the BIG Act

-At Van Meekren Advocatuur, your case is in good hands.
+Are you looking for a lawyer with specialist knowledge of article 96 Wet BIG?
+At Van Meekren Advocatuur your case is in good hands.

-I am seeking advice on an issue regarding Article 96 of the BIG Act
+I am looking for advice about article 96 of the Healthcare Professions Act

 Learn more about article 96 of the BIG Act